LewisRa/pipelines-journeyman/Intro-to-DevOps-review.md

 In computing, ".bak" is a filename extension commonly used to signify a backup copy of a file.Database Applications like FoxPro and SQL Server use .bak files to back up their databases and other applications, like XML shell, create .bak files in their autosave process.[1]
 They do not get automatically deleted, so they need to be manually deleted after the process using it is stopped.

 ---
+# Create and Start Web Server Using Nginx
 sudo apt install nginx
 service nginx status(nginx is usually working when install) service nginx start (to start nginx)